taniki/zk-folgezettel/readme.md

 # fz + folgezettel

-Mainly a quick workaround around something I needed to replace Obsidian.md with [zk](https://github.com/mickael-menu/zk) and neovim.
+Workaround around something I needed to replace Obsidian.md with [zk](https://github.com/mickael-menu/zk) and neovim.
+Sorry if the code seems ugly.
+The purpose was mainly to get it out of my head.

 ## configuration